beastbytes/latte-use-extension/README.md

 ## Usage
 The FQCN must be defined in a `{use}` tag before the base class name or alias is referenced in the template.
-The best way to ensure this is to place `{use}` tags at the start of the template.
+The best way to ensure this is to place `{use}` tags as near to the start of the template as possible.

 The extension replaces the alias or base class name defined in the `use` tag with the FQCN in class instantation (`new`) statements and class constants during compilation; it _does not_ import or alias the class.

 #### Differences from PHP
-* There is no `as` clause when defining an alias
 * Group `use` definitions are _not_ supported.

 #### {use} Tag